PerfumedGoose82/B450-Aorus-Pro-Wifi-Hackintosh/README.md

 Gpu: 580 2048sp (flashed to a 570 bios)

-Ram: 3200mhz 2x16 + 2x8 g.skill ripjaws V (dont worry, they are the same spec just different sizes)
+Ram: 3200mhz 2x16 + 2x8 g.skill ripjaws V (dont worry, they are the same spec (and same brand of chip manufacture) just different sizes)

 ssd: samsung 980 1TB (i have others, but they are irrelavent cuz I'm not installing to them)